 |YOSHIMURA Kei||The University of Tokyo|

 If global warming causes many societal difficulties, how can we adapt to the change?
 Remarkable recent progress in palaeoclimatology has elucidated the fact that large climate variations often underlay epochs of human history.
 How did our ancestors address such change in the past?
 Human history must include many examples from which we can extract common lessons relevant to contemporary global environmental change.
 The research target of this project is Japanese history from the prehistorical Jomon era to the present.
-First, we reconstruct past climate variations in Japan and Asia at annual or seasonal time resolutions for the last several millennia, using up-to-date palaeoclimatological methods to identify outstanding periods of climate variation.
+First, we reconstruct past climate variations in Japan and Asia at annual time resolutions for the last several millennia, using up-to-date palaeoclimatological methods to identify outstanding periods of climate variation.
 Then we use historical and archaeological approaches to investigate how local societies reacted to climate variation in order to clarify common sociocultural characteristics of societies that are tolerant or vulnerable to changes in climate.

-In this project, past climate variations are reconstructed based on various proxies, such as tree rings (Photo 1, 3), historical weather records, lake and marine sediments, coral rings and speleothem, and compared with human responses recorded in historical documents (Photo 2) and archaeological archives.
+In this project, past climate variations are reconstructed based on various proxies, such as tree rings (Photo 1), historical weather records, lake and marine sediments, coral rings and speleothem, and compared with human responses recorded in historical documents (Photo 2) and archaeological archives.
 There are three reasons why we have chosen Japan as the main research area in this project.
 First, Japan is located at northeastern rim of the Asian summer monsoon, where small changes in monsoon dynamics might have significantly affected rice paddy cultivation on which Japanese sustenance has historically depended.
 Second, due to the historically high literacy rate and long-lasting family system in Japan, innumerable historical documents dating back to the 8th century are preserved in both private and governmental sectors.
 Third, rapid land developments during last several decades have allowed for precise archaeological excavations at numerous sites all over Japan.
-In addition, a palaeoclimatological tool (tree-ring cellulose oxygen isotope ratio) particularly useful in the Asian monsoon region has recently been developed to reconstruct summer precipitation on which rice paddy cultivation in Japan depends, providing archaeologists with a reliable tool for annual dating of numerous excavated woods (Fig. 1).
+In addition, a palaeoclimatological tool (tree-ring cellulose oxygen isotope ratio) particularly useful in the Asian monsoon region has recently been developed to reconstruct summer precipitation on which rice paddy cultivation in Japan depends, providing archaeologists with a reliable tool for annual dating of numerous excavated woods (Photo 3).